akpetty/cryoscripts/README.md

 ```
 $ export PATH=/Applications/anaconda/bin/:$PATH
 ```
-SO hopefully Python and COnda are no installed.
+So hopefully Python and Conda are no installed.
 If you try running the plot_CS2.py script you may get the following error

 ```
 ImportError: No module named netCDF4